dotnetthailand/dotnetthailand.github.io/content/frontend-web/css-sass/webpack-configuration-for-sass-only.md

 yarn dev
 ```

+### Note
+- If you use [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/), you can build your package with `yarn workspace your-package-name dev`, e.g.

 # Check your output CSS file.
 - You will find your output `.css` file in an output folder that you specify in `webpack.config.js`.
 - For our example, the output file is in `wwwroot/styles` folder.

 # Our project structure
 ```
+$ tree -I 'node_modules' sass-webpack-project
 sass-webpack-project/
 ├── package.json
 ├── src